fluid-lab/gamepad-navigator/docs/components/inputMapper.base.md

 var inputMapperBaseInstanceTwo = my.inputMapperBase.grade();
 ```

-You can also pass custom configuration map (in the form of model variables) to specify the action and other associated
+You can also pass a custom configuration map (in the form of model variables) to specify the action and other associated
 parameters for the gamepad inputs as an argument.
 For information regarding the configuration map model variables, refer
-to the [Component Options](configMaps.md#component-options) section in the [`configMaps`](configMaps.md) grade document.
+to the [Component Options](configMaps.md#component-options) section in the [`configMaps`](configMaps.md) grade
+documentation.

 ``` javascript
 fluid.registerNamespace("gamepad.inputMapper.base");